Grow at Home: Avocados, how to grow a fantastic Avocado tree!•

 Planting in the compost Heap

 Bit of a strange one this one but the compost heap - if managed well - provides the ideal temperature and moisture level to germinate avocado seeds.
 So it might be worth experimenting by burying some avocado stones and retrieving and potting up any that sprout.
+Not the most conventional 'how to grow an avocado tree' but if it works then why not!

 However you have grown it, when the stem reaches 15cm (6 in) tall, cut back by half.
 Once it has grown another 15cm (6 inches), pinch out the two newest sets of leaves to encourage bushy growth.
 Apply a general pot plant feed every week to ten days during the spring and summer.
 You can feed less the rest of the year - around every six to eight weeks.
 When roots appear through drainage holes, re-pot.
 This is likely to be needed yearly and is best done in the spring when the container is full of roots.
 The timing is very important for avocado plants as this is when they are set to grow.